 I sat at a desk in a huge open area, upstairs from the lab.
 The desks were arranged in groups of four; a clerical worker sat facing me and another clerical worker sat alongside him, and my supervisor sat beside me.
 I was a Tyre Product Scientist.
 Twice a day I would go into the factory and collect samples of raw materials at the rubber mixing mills, and samples of batch rubber at the different mixing and extruder machines.
 The factory air was laden with the smell of sulphur and rubber, and the scent of polymers and monomers; it was dense with fine particles of suspended carbon and moist from the heat of the curing presses.
-It was the era before ear plugs, safety glasses and helmets, protective clothing, and respirators and ventilation.
+It was the era before earplugs, safety glasses and helmets, protective clothing, and respirators and ventilation.
 I took the samples to the Process Control lab for quality control testing.
 I sat at my desk between the morning and afternoon sample collection walkabouts reading trade magazines about the tyre manufacturing process; it was an era before the Internet.
-The days were a duplicate of each other, and after several months I started thinking that a Tyre Product Scientist has to do more that collect samples of raw and process materials, and carry samples to the lab; when will I create new synthetic polymeric compounds and reinvent the automobile tyre.
+The days were a duplicate of each other, and after several months I started thinking that a Tyre Product Scientist has to do more than collect samples of raw and process materials and carry samples to the lab; when will I create new synthetic polymeric compounds and reinvent the automobile tyre.

 I found other reasons to leave my desk and the trade magazines, and I wandered aimlessly through the different areas of the factory.
 The operators of the milling and extruding machines were dwarfed by their mechanical masters.
 It started with a slight wave and nod of the head as I was passing, and soon I was stopping for a short time; I watched in silence, spellbound as he became master of his tyre building machine.
 In perfect synchronisation with the moving drums, and levers and foot pedals, he reached for the different sheets of rubber; he layered the inner rubber, bead, sidewall, and tread.
 I watched him build Olympic tyres.
-My brief stops grew into long delays, but we only exchanged nods, and an occasional thumbs up; he didn’t speak English.
+My brief stops grew into long delays, but we only exchanged nods and an occasional thumbs-up; he didn’t speak English.
 We shared the smell of sulphur, antioxidants, and rubber, and breathed the damp, powdery carcinogenic air.
 I don’t remember his name.
 The days turned into weeks, and the weeks into months; I wandered the factory floor, stopping to watch in silence, the tyre builder.
 That afternoon was no different than any other; I left my desk tidy, hung my white lab coat in my locker, clocked out, and walked out of the Olympic building.

-And for the next forty plus years I didn’t spend a lot of time thinking back to when I wanted to be a scientist who mixed chemicals to create new synthetic polymers and compounds; a scientist whose white lab coat would be stained, and frayed with acid burns after the second day on the job, and who would be his own discovery team and wallow in complex research projects.
+And for the next forty-plus years, I didn’t spend a lot of time thinking back to when I wanted to be a scientist who mixed chemicals to create new synthetic polymers and compounds; a scientist whose white lab coat would be stained, and frayed with acid burns after the second day on the job, and who would be his own discovery team and wallow in complex research projects.

-I was so immersed in Wonder Woman that the bumping of the approaching meal trolley didn’t even distract me from the colour and movement on the seat back touchscreen.
-We had just arrived at Dr. Poison’s lab.
+I was so immersed in Wonder Woman that the bumping of the approaching meal trolley didn’t even distract me from the colour and movement on the seatback touchscreen.
+We had just arrived at Dr Poison’s lab.
 The disfigured, diabolical chemist was pioneering a deadly new form of toxic mustard gas; it couldn’t be stopped by protective masks.
 And my forgotten memories came flooding back.
 I was the scientist who was going to mix chemicals to create new synthetic polymers and compounds; my lab coat was going to be stained and frayed with acid burns.
-I had inhaled air laden with biohazadeous pollutants and powdery granular particles of synthetic compounds.
+I had inhaled air laden with biohazardous pollutants and powdery granular particles of synthetic compounds.
 I had breathed air dank with the heavy mist of evaporated ketones, aldehydes, and benzene derivatives.
-I pushed pause, and was soon in deep thoughts about Dr. Poison’s facial prosthetics; had she suffered a severe injury from inhaling toxic, radioactive chemicals, or had she just made a dreadful mistake when mixing chemicals in her lab.
+I pushed pause, and was soon in deep thoughts about Dr Poison’s facial prosthetics; had she suffered a severe injury from inhaling toxic, radioactive chemicals, or had she just made a dreadful mistake when mixing chemicals in her lab.

 Police Woman: Sir, please take a deep breath and blow into the mouthpiece.

-As I drove out through the cones and onto Westgate Bridge’s Williamstown Road Yarraville on ramp I smiled, and repeated several times; observe, create a hypothesis, and experiment to test your theory.
+As I drove out through the cones and onto Westgate Bridge’s Williamstown Road Yarraville on-ramp I smiled, and repeated several times; observe, create a hypothesis, and experiment to test your theory.

-I think I’ll start blowing up a balloons with my nose.
+I think I’ll start blowing up a balloon with my nose.
 Sureshgaur from Gwalior, Madhya Pradesh, India claimed the record of 10.62 seconds in 2014 for the fastest time of blowing up a balloon with your nose before it bursts; it shouldn’t be a problem to crush Sureshgaur’s record.